AbhishekMadiwale/Netflix-gpt/README.md

 - Register to TMDB to get the api keys for your app
 - Get data from TMDB now playing movies list api
 - Fetch movies from TMDB
+- Custom Hook for nowPlayingMovies
+- Update the store with movies data
+- Planning for main and secondary container
+- Fetched data for trailer video.
+- Update store with trailer video data.
+- Embadded the youtube video and make it autoplay and mute.
+- Tailwind classes to make main container it better.

 # Feature
 - Login/ Sign Up